What to know about variable heart rhythms and AFib

 If the pulmonary hypertension is related to clots in the lungs it can be cured by surgical procedures.
 The Ohio State University Wexner Medical Center is one of the few hospitals in the Midwest that performs pulmonary thromboendarterectomy, the surgical removal of blood clots in the pulmonary artery.

-We’re also involved in several research studies for new medications and trials evaluating the use of FDA-approved combination therapy.
+We’re also involved in several research studies for new medications and trials evaluating the use of Food and Drug Administration-approved combination therapy.
 This combination therapy involves combining various agents and therapies and is being evaluated in clinical trials.

 Get tips from Ohio State experts right to your inbox.